 Camshaft Installation Guide

 AGK Racing Cams are stock cams that have been re-ground.
 First, the lobes of a stock cam are ground down.
 Then hard face welding is used to add material and create an oversized lobe.
 Each cam is now ready to be ground to its specific profile.
 Due to this process, the lobes of an AGK cam are taller and wider than the stock cam.
-As a result, you will need to do some grinding on the block to add clearance for the larger cam lobes.
-We basically take the engine completely apart to install one of our cams so we can thoroughly clean all of the debris from the block and assemble a spotless engine.
+As a result, for the cams with more than .275" lift you will need to do some grinding on the block to add clearance for the larger cam lobes.
+We basically take the engine completely apart before installing the larger cams so we can thoroughly clean all of the debris from the block and assemble a spotless engine.
 This would be a great time to upgrade any additional parts you have in mind for your engine.
+Typically a .275" or smaller cam will drop right in without any grinding required on the block.

 Follow the steps below to see how we install our cams.
 Keep in mind, there may be a different way of performing this engine modification.
 We put this information together to help guide people who may have questions about the cam installation process.
 We also provide pictures and information below which will help racers with other engine modifications too.